alf808/networking_tools/README.md

 # Basic Networking Tools

 ## Introduction
-standard network cli tools and applications
+standard network cli tools and importable applications

 ## Modules
-There 6 modules in this package:
+There are 6 modules in this package.
+Except for net_report.py, all of the modules can be run on the CLI or are importable in another script.
+If imported, the function getinfo() is used after the module name.
 * **sys_info**: tool to grab hostname of the target machine

         Usage: ./sys_info.py <IP>